Truth is stranger than fiction.

 The gift that keeps on giving.

-I would like to exhibit these prints and others where possible with many original ideas I have within books and gallery exhibitions.
-As digitally interactive, silver gelatin prints produced from digital files or giclee prints on photo rag, and personal printing materials I have collected.
-Which can then be sealed.
-Masked off in airtight containers.
-Separated from the viewers.
-I would hope to treat them with outside contaminates that would slowly alter the image but not completely destroy it straight away (don’t kill it, ill it) and reveal a second hidden image which mutates over time offering a metaphoric control to the watching audience that reflects its true narrative.
+I would like to exhibit these prints and others where possible within a gallery exhibition including sound interactive images sealed in airtight containers .
+I would hope to treat them with outside contaminates that would slowly alter the image but not destroy it straight away (don’t kill it, ill it) and reveal a second hidden image which mutates over time offering a metaphoric control to the watching audience that reflects its narrative.

 By using a poetic dual narrative, Stephen aims to reveal truths, a terrible veritas of treatment at the hands of trusted people.
 Stephen will keep doing what he loves as long as he is able and if he can help stop one person from experiencing similar abuse then it will have been worthwhile.